 - their parents are keen for them to learn

 - to gain entrance to a particularly good school

 - to gain extra qualifications that will help them secure a university place.

-As an added bonus, valid and significant studies have consistently found that children who have lessons on a musical instrument or who are learning to sing do better across the board academically - even when those children miss a lesson in another subject to attend their music lesson.
+Valid, statistically-significant studies have consistently found that children who have lessons on a musical instrument or who are learning to sing do better across the board academically - even when those children miss a lesson in another subject to attend their music lesson.
 This is because of the many benefits that music education brings to children's development in terms of wider learning abilities and strategies, for example in mathematics, physical co-ordination, social skills and emotional development.
 There is a growing body of evidence indicating that students who have studied music are likely, for instance, to make good scientists.

 Universities may look for well-rounded individuals but top colleges and universities adhere to one golden rule: the best predictor of future achievement is past achievement, stresses Allen Cheng in his comprehensive guide on getting into the most elite universities.
 If your child is studying music, give her the best chance to succeed no matter what subject she intends to read at university.